Listings have been updated for 2025!

 Oglebay’s Festival of Lights

 Oglebay Resort, near Wheeling, WV, puts together a huge drive thru display that stretches out across 6 miles, over 300 acres.
 With around a million yearly visitors each year, you can’t go wrong.
 Along the way you can stop at the Good Zoo for additional holiday displays including the “Wish for Snow” dazzling experience, as well as at Wilson Lodge for dinner and several gift shops.
 The drive-thru is too spread out to walk entirely, but there are several stops with plenty of parking and things to see and do along the way.
 Back again are guided Trolley Tours leaving hourly from the Lodge and the Garden of Lights walk-thru on the Hilltop.
-Last year they added 14 audio experiences along the way as well as a new 60-foot Welcome Tree located at the Hilltop.
+In 2023 they added 14 audio experiences along the way as well as a new 60-foot Welcome Tree located at the Hilltop.
 Also, the Nativity display was moved inside the Carriage House Gift Shop.
-New for 2022 are three new displays: the Wheeling Suspension Bridge, a meteor shower of lights and a winter snow globe on the lake.
-Stop for dinner at Route 88 Burgers and Brew, also new this year.
+Be sure to check out some of the newer displays, including the Wheeling Suspension Bridge, a meteor shower of lights and a winter snow globe on the lake.
+Stop for dinner at Route 88 Burgers and Brew!.

 Dazzling Nights – Pittsburgh

-Stop out to Settler’s Cabin Park in western Allegheny County to be among the first to see this new event in Pittsburgh!
-Dazzling Nights is a walk-through holiday experience, spread over 65 acres – a “journey of awe-inspiring light experiences” according to the website.
-The attraction features a 30′ tree for a photo opportunity, interactive lights, a forest of light and fog and a long tunnel of immersive light.
+Stop out to the Pittsburgh Botanic Garden in Oakdale to see this event in Pittsburgh!
+The event was previously held in Settler’s Cabin Park but has changed locations.
+Dazzling Nights is a walk-through holiday experience, spread over the garden – a “ journey of awe-inspiring light experiences” according to the website.
+The attraction features a 50′ tree for a photo opportunity, interactive lights, a forest of light and fog and a long tunnel of immersive light.
 Tickets must be purchased in advance for a specific time and date.
 Also, be sure to dress appropriately; this is an all-outdoor event that will take place rain, snow or shine.

 Downtown Pittsburgh’s Light Up Night

-This Pittsburgh tradition will be back in full swing in 2023, ready to celebrate it’s 62nd year of kicking of the holiday season!
-Due to recent years’ success, the refreshed event will again take place on the Saturday before Thanksgiving, not on Friday as was typically the case prior to 2021.
-This allows for easier movement in and out of the city, and less rushing around.
+This Pittsburgh tradition will be back in full swing in 2025, ready to celebrate its 64th year of kicking off the holiday season!
+The event will again take place on the Saturday before Thanksgiving.
 Tree lightings, shopping, live entertainment, fireworks and plenty of other surprises will be featured across the Golden Triangle.
 The city will once again be opening other winter traditions, like the Holiday Market in Market Square, and ice skating at PPG Plaza.
-The city is also planning to kick things off on Friday night with a restaurant and retail promotion to entice commuters to stay in town, and also bring attention to the main event the following evening.
+The city is most likely planning to kick things off on Friday night (like in past years) with a restaurant and retail promotion to entice commuters to stay in town, and also bring attention to the main event the following evening.

 Ice Skating in PPG Plaza, Downtown Pittsburgh

 Phipps always does amazing things with their gardens, indoor and outside, no matter the time of year, but takes it to a new level during the holiday season.
-This year, there are all-new indoor displays with the theme of Arctic Adventure.
-There are also many other new features such as a North Pole – inspired display, a massive arctic whale and a new display in the Winter Light Garden.
+This year, there are over ten new features, including a magical unicorn topiary, a fairy tale display and gnomes decorating the trees.
 Phipps is located adjacent to Schenley Park in Oakland, adjacent to the Carnegie Mellon and Pitt campuses.
 It’s a great twist on enjoying Christmas lights in Pittsburgh!

 Phipps Conservatory Holiday Magic Website